Ultrawide Aspect Ratio Guide: 21:9 vs 32:9, 3440×1440, 2560×1080 & All Resolutions (2026)

 Financial and data analysis

-Spreadsheets, financial models, and data dashboards benefit enormously from extra horizontal space — more columns visible, side-by-side comparison views, and larger chart displays without sacrificing data tables.
+Spreadsheets and dashboards benefit from the extra space.
+More columns are visible, enabling side-by-side comparisons without sacrificing data tables.

 Photo editing

-Lightroom and Photoshop benefit moderately — the extra width can show the full toolbar, image, and histogram panel simultaneously on a 34-inch 3440×1440.
+Lightroom and Photoshop benefit moderately: the extra width can show the toolbar, image, and histogram panel simultaneously on a 34-inch 3440×1440.
 For Photoshop, the workspace width is genuinely useful for complex multi-panel layouts.

 - 1800R: Gentle curve, good for desk distances of 60–80 cm.
 Most 34-inch monitors use this.